-Welcome to the website of the Research in Occupational Therapy and Occupational Science (ROTOS) branch of OT-EU.
+Welcome to the website of the Research in Occupational Therapy and Occupational Science (ROTOS) branch of OT-Europe.

 - Knowledge from Occupational Therapy and Occupation Science research will be appropriately used to inform and shape European policy and practice.

 - To establish a strong European Network of Occupational Therapy and Occupational Science researchers that both supports access to occupation-based knowledge for the benefit for all people in Europe, and strengthens the occupation-based knowledge generation.

 Terms of Reference: